 A researcher by the name of Frank Binette at the American-Canadian Genealogical Society in Manchester, New Hampshire used to say "if they are there they will show up and you will find them".
-Everyone doesn't agree with that but I have always believed Frank.
-Frank stopped going to ACGS because of ill health.
-Now in his mid to late 80's, Frank was taught how to do genealogical research by his mother starting him off when he was only nine or ten years old.
+Everyone doesn't agree with that but I have always believed Frank who was taught how to do genealogical research by his mother starting him off when he was only nine or ten years old.
 You can see why I trust what he says.

 Anyhow it is true that today everyone hopes to find a Native connection.
 Often for ulterior motives which is quite unfortunate.
 I have always believed that if we are not after the truth/facts when we do our family research and history, then what is the sense?
 I want to know who I am through my heritage and not who I "might" be through want or desire.
 That just doesn't work for me.